Adults Only ~ Give Where You Live ~ Join Only One Group

 Keep reading to learn more about each of our rules in greater detail.

-- Posting spam, marketing posts or items for sale
+- Posting spam, marketing posts or items for sale or trade

 - Joining any group with a fraudulent account(s) or with the purpose to defraud others